open-sauced/maintainer-intro-course/effective-communication.md

   If your README is growing longer, consider creating a new file or repository dedicated to your project's documentation.
 This will ensure a good documentation flow, allowing you to communicate your project better.

-### Labeled Issues
+### Issue Labels

 Labeling issues is an excellent way to categorize and communicate the status of issues in your project.
 It can also be a way to create contributors' paths.

 The `good first issue` label is perfect to be added to beginners-friendly issues.
 Think of contributors who are beginners in the tech stack or open source in general.
 It can be a good starting point for them to contribute to your project.
-These issues, in particular, should be well-documented and approachable.
+Consider pointing to the code blocks and providing step-by-step instructions to work on the solutions for this type of issue.

 If an issue is complicated and has to be fixed promptly, you can add `core team work`, `critical`, or any other label based on your project's convention to prevent frustrations and confusion.